White Mesa Ute Community, Ute Mountain Ute Tribe, Utah

 Greenaction and the White Mesa Concerned Community conduct annual leadership academy programs for White Mesa youth and adults.
 We work together to give tribal members the knowledge, skills and opportunities to advocate and organize for their community’s well-being.

-- See photo slide show about the uranium mill and nearby mines
+- See the photo slide show about the uranium mill and nearby mines